jyork63/my-Final-App/index.md

 [Repl.it Code](https://repl.it/@JoshuaYork1/Final-App-FormulaGo): link to the code

-[Formulas](https://github.com/jyork63/my-Final-App/blob/master/FormulaNames.txt): link to the formula names file.
+[Formulas](https://github.com/jyork63/my-Final-App/blob/master/FormulaNames.txt): link to the formula names file